This post may contain affiliate links. Please read our disclosure policy.

 We selected beef sirloin tips for today’s Dr Pepper Grilled Steak Tips recipe.
 It’s a flavorful and reasonably priced cut of beef that – thanks to the marinating process – becomes quite tender after it is cooked.

-Once cooked to your preferred level of doneness, remove your grilled steak tips to a serving platter and allow the tips to rest for about ten minutes so that the juices can redistribute back throughout the meat.
+- Once cooked to your preferred level of doneness, remove your grilled steak tips to a serving platter, cover with foil to keep warm, then allow the tips to rest for about ten minutes so that the juices can redistribute back throughout the meat.
+After resting, you can serve the tips whole, or slice them into smaller pieces.

-You may also like these other tips recipes:
+You might like these other Grilled Steak Recipes

 Dr Pepper Grilled Steak Tips